xGabrielR/Sentiment-Analysis/README.md

 <img src="imgs/image-4.png">

-<p>The first step is the *Data Cleaning*, in this step I have used spark for cleaning texts with regex and built-in transformations.</p>
+<p><b>The first step</b> is the *Data Cleaning*, in this step I have used spark for cleaning texts with regex and built-in transformations.</p>

-<p>In this first step, I will "sample" the dataset, i will start balancing the classes with 7_000 rows of each class, in a total of 21000 rows.
+<p>I will "sample" the dataset, i will start balancing the classes with 7_000 rows of each class, in a total of 21000 rows.
 In this dataset we have a min class size of 52635, I can random select 52635 examples for each class for random undersampling technique, but for now: "very small dataset".</p>

 <img src="imgs/image.png">